Do you really need to prospect to be successful?

-1. Preparation.
 The prep phase of the learning process involves getting your mind right, your head screwed on straight.
-If you’re a doubter, and don't believe that you can do it.
-You won't take action.
+If you’re a doubter and don’t believe that you can do it.
+You won’t take action.

-3. Game Time.
 You don’t just wallow in it.
 You can’t be on the bench and learn much.
 You play.
-You prospect.
+Your prospect.
 You do.
 You live it.
-Experiential play may be the quickest way to improvement.
-The more you’re in, the more you're able to know whatit’s really like to be a professional marketer who’s in play, taking the game seriously, and enjoying the “fruits” of those simple labors.
+Experiential play may be the quickest way to improve.
+The more you’re in, the more you’re able to know what it’s really like to be a professional marketer who’s in play, taking the game seriously, and enjoying the “fruits” of those simple labors.

 Don’t forget this: prospecting is the most important factor in your MLM Network Marketing business.
 If you need to make big money in this profession, it might be a smart idea to focus on getting really good at what matters the most to your bottom line.
 You can do this.
 You CAN improve.
 If you decide to focus and devote time to getting good at this, the rewards will be great for you.
 Do it!

 Now it’s your turn!

 How are your prospecting skills?
 Are there certain areas you need to work on more than others?
 Please leave your feedback in the comments section below and I look forward to reading them!